panchul/workspace/doc/Git.md

 At the Github create the pull request.
 When ready, at Github:
- - merge the pull retuest
+ - merge the pull request
  - delete the feature branch
  - delete local feature branch